archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/01 SET-UP AND INSTALLATION/README.md

 3. Enable write-blocking functionality by removing the jumper for the write gate (see figure 4).

 4. Connect the drive to the board via the data cable.
 Ensure that the data cable’s first pin (the colored band) is oriented correctly.
-For more information about this, please see the :ref:`Understanding Drive 1/0<>` section.
+For more information about this, please see the [Understanding Drive 1/0](https://github.com/archivistsguidetokryoflux/archivists-guide-to-kryoflux/blob/master/02%20PART%20TWO%20In-Depth/Understanding-Drives-1-and-0.md) section.

 	* For 3.5” drives, pin 1 must face left when the front of the drive is facing away from you.
 For some drives, this means that pin 1 will fact the outside of the drive when plugged in correctly, but this is not always the case.
 The rule of facing the drive away from you before plugging it in, and making sure that pin 1 faces left, should still be applicable to all 3.5” drives.